qemu/qemu/docs/interop/vhost-user.rst

   been successfully negotiated, along with the ``VHOST_USER_ADD_MEM_REG`` message, this message is used to set and update the memory tables of the slave device.

+  The memory region to be removed is identified by its guest address, user address and size.
+The mmap offset is ignored.

+  No file descriptors SHOULD be passed in the ancillary data.
+For compatibility with existing incorrect implementations, the slave MAY accept messages with one file descriptor.
+If a file descriptor is passed, the slave MUST close it without using it otherwise.

 ``VHOST_USER_SET_STATUS``
   :id: 39